syncfusion-content/xamarin-docs/Xamarin/Chips/Events.md

 ---
 layout : post
-title : Events for Syncfusion ChipGroup control in Xamarin.Forms description : Learn more about SfChipGroup events SelectionChanging and SelectionChanged platform : Xamarin.Forms control : Chips documentation : ug
+title : Events for Syncfusion ChipGroup control in Xamarin.Forms description : This section describes the events in the Xamarin.Forms Syncfusion SfChipGroup Such as SelectionChanging and SelectionChanged platform : Xamarin.Forms control : SfChip documentation : ug
 ---